Mdbset/CheatSheets/OffensiveSecurity/PostExplotation/empire.md

 The most important information would be the _high_integrity_ flag.
 You can see that it is set to 0, which means we do not have SYSTEM privileges.
 To increase the _high_integrity_ flag, we would need to elevate privileges.

-To do this, type usemodule powershell/privesc/bypassuac_env.
+To do this, type usemodule _powershell/privesc/bypassuac_env_ or _privesc/bypassuac_.
 Set Listener to http, since we are using a http listener, and Agent to the agent from the victim machine.

 `(Empire: agents) > usemodule powershell/privesc/bypassuac_env`